1847123212/vl670/README.md

 inrush current, presumably, the LDO and DC/DC's startup is "soft" enough.
-Moreover, the current capacitance on 5 V rail is rather conservative, only 5 uF, due to the delayed (100 us+) startup of `+5V_SW` rail, the total capacitance allowed on the +5 V rail is effectively doubled, up to 20 uF.
-This should be adopted in the next revision (but 100 uF is still far-fetched, it's impossible unless complex power sequencing is introduced, so 20 uF should be a reasonable compromise).
+Moreover, the current capacitance on 5 V rail is rather conservative, only 5 uF, due to the delayed (100 us+) startup of `+5V_SW` rail, the total capacitance allowed on the +5 V rail is effectively doubled, up to 20 uF (effectively 10 uF due to ceramic capacitance loss under DC bias, giving us some extra headroom).

+##### Ferrite Resonance and Damping

+A ferrite choke, FB1, is used in series of the 5 V input at the USB port to filter high-frequency noise.
+However, its series inductance, when combined with parallel capacitance, forms a parallel LC circuit on the 5V rail.
+This creates a huge impedance spike at the resonance frequency.
+If this frequency is excited by noise, it create a huge noise voltage.
+To reduce its impact, two small 0.5-ohm resistors are connected in series with the ceramic capacitors, C19 and C20.

 ##### Capacitor Value Selection